Brachymyrmex

 Similar Taxa

-- Plagiolepis alluaudi (Alluaud's little yellow ant)Similar minute size (<2 mm), color, and status in urban environments; distinguished by P. alluaudi's extreme and unicolonial structure versus B. patagonicus's monogyne multicolonial organization.
+- Plagiolepis alluaudi (Alluaud's little yellow ant)Similar minute size (<2 mm), yellow color, and status in urban environments; distinguished by P. alluaudi's extreme and unicolonial structure versus B. patagonicus's monogyne multicolonial organization.

 Sources and further reading